harieshsathya/craigslist-alerter/README.md

 # craigslist-alerter

-A java application that sends out email alerts for the provided filters such as,
+A simple java application that uses the craigslist rss feed to send email alerts based on filters such as,

 1. Number of beds/baths
 2. Minimum/Maximum price